SocketClient#

 result – a

-- connect_to_host(host_and_port: str, default_port: int, cancellable: Cancellable | None = None) SocketConnection #
+- connect_to_host(host_and_port: str, default_port: int, cancellable: Cancellable | None = None) SocketConnection#

 This is a helper function for

-.Attempts to create a TCP connection to the named host.
+connect().Attempts to create a TCP connection to the named host.

-may be in any of a number of recognized formats; an IPv6 address, an IPv4 address, or a domain name (in which case a DNS lookup is performed).
+host_and_portmay be in any of a number of recognized formats; an IPv6 address, an IPv4 address, or a domain name (in which case a DNS lookup is performed).
 Quoting with [] is supported for all address types.
 A port override may be specified in the usual way with a colon.
 Ports may be given as decimal numbers or symbolic names (in which case an /etc/services lookup is performed).If no port override is given in

-will be used as the port number to connect to.In general,
+host_and_portthendefault_portwill be used as the port number to connect to.In general,

-is expected to be provided by the application.In the case that an IP address is given, a single connection attempt is made.
+host_and_portis expected to be provided by the user (allowing them to give the hostname, and a port override if necessary) anddefault_portis expected to be provided by the application.In the case that an IP address is given, a single connection attempt is made.
 In the case that a name is given, multiple connection attempts may be made, in turn and according to the number of address records in DNS, until a connection succeeds.

 Upon a successful connection, a new

-is constructed and returned.
+SocketConnectionis constructed and returned.
 The caller owns this new object and must drop their reference to it when finished with it.In the event of any failure (DNS error, service not found, no hosts connectable)

-) is set accordingly.Added in version 2.22.
+Noneis returned anderror(if non-None) is set accordingly.Added in version 2.22.

 - Parameters: